Mas Amable

 Mas Amable is the second studio album by Ecuadorian musician DJ Python.
+It is considered a pivotal album in the "Latin Club" or "Deep Reggaeton," genres a term the producer uses jokingly.
+Said to have influenced and helped bring attention to labels such as TraTraTrax.
+Many artists such as Nick León, Bitter Babe, Veracco, DJ Florentino, and more cite it as highly influential.
 It was released on 10 April 2020 by Incienso.

 Critical reception

 At Metacritic, which assigns a weighted rating out of 100 to reviews from mainstream critics, the album has an average score of 82 based on 6 reviews, indicating "universal acclaim".